Hesperian Health Guides

 Heartburn, acid reflux

-Heartburn, acid indigestion, and reflux are all names for a burning feeling or pain in the middle of the chest or throat caused by stomach acid getting up into the throat.
+Heartburn, acid indigestion, and reflux are all names for a burning feeling or pain in the middle of the chest or food pipe caused by stomach acid getting up into the throat.
 It can be very painful.
 It tends to happen when you lie down or after you eat – especially after eating a lot, or eating something fatty or spicy.

 Treatment and prevention